Shriinivas/blenderbezierutils/README.md

 <b>Snapping Options</b>
 - Holding down ctrl while moving mouse will snap the point or handle to the grid.
 - By holding down shift key the angle between the new point (or handle) and the previous one will be restricted to fixed values (0, 45, 90 etc).
 - Pressing X, Y, Z while the curve is being drawn will lock the segment to the corresponding axis.
+Pressing shift together with these buttons will lock it to axes other than the axis denoted by the button (e.g. shift+Z - lock to XY).
 Press U to get out of the lock mode.
 - To snap to the end points of the open splines within all the curve objects in the view hold down alt key. <br>

 The snapping gets adapted to the viewport zoom level. <br>